 “We do pay for clients' refreshments.
 As in personal situations, if you invite someone for a meal or drink then you pay for it - it’s just normal etiquette.

 "We do have a company policy for corporate hospitality under the Bribery Act - although it is only senior managers who meet clients, and they are experienced enough to know good manners.

 "There is so much red tape for small firms, it obstructs how businesses manage their client relationship roles, which shouldn't be the case.
 With so many other regulations on small businesses, it’s difficult to ensure we are in line with legislation and policies but also deliver a fantastic customer service, which vitally is what drives a business forward.”

 "We use gifts to show our appreciation to important clients.
 We bought one a magnum of vodka which came with its own ice bucket - it was a £200 gift, and he loved it.
 But it could be a grey area in terms of the Bribery Act," says Roger Garcha, managing director of BetterTAX.

 “I think we are low risk, but we reviewed our client hospitality as a result of the Act and looked at how we reward our agents and bigger clients."

 Gilbert Hill, owner of web development firm Governor Technology says, "I regularly meet clients for lunch, dinner, drinks after work or the odd sporting event, based on what they are interested in.

-"I'm looking to get into a position of trusted adviser with my clients, so as such many clients become personal friends.
+"I'm looking to get into a position of trusted adviser with my clients, and as such many clients become personal friends.
 If I’m taking a client out to lunch, I’ll actively not make it about who they can put me in touch with or what opportunities they have for me.